social-protocols/social-protocols.github.io/content/research-notes/2024-06-10-transitive-support-formula-review.md

 Now, just by isolating B as an independent question, we can make use of transitive effects.
 Upvotes and downvotes on B now presumably reflect agreement with the claim made in B, and not its relevance to C, or how funny or useful it is.
 If somebody (irrelevantly) replies to B with C *He is in the hospital in a coma*, then hopefully people will downvote C (being in a coma doesn't change how he did on the test) and C won't change people's votes on B.

 On the other hand, if somebody posts a reply, D *No he did terribly.
 You were thinking of another candidate*, that might reduce votes on B from say .99 to .01.
 And in that case, the effect of B on A should be effectively erased.
-And so a transitive formula could be used in this case to give an estimate of $`P(A \vert B,D)`$ should be .5 + 0 = .5.
+And so a transitive formula could be used in this case to give an estimate of $P(A \vert B,D)$ should be .5 + 0 = .5.

 This all depends on user voting behavior, and whether we can make a user experience that effectively carves out the debate on B into a conditionally independent sub-argument, encouraging people to upvote and downvote based solely on their belief in B and not on its relevance to A.